PM Imran launches Pak's first-ever National Security Policy; focuses on flagging economy instead of military capabilities | Politics

 ''The reason behind the progress of any country is a strong presence of the rule of law,” he said.

-The prime minister explained that the National Security Policy 2022-2026 centers on the government's vision, which believes that the security of Pakistan rests in the security of its citizens.
+Khan explained that the National Security Policy 2022-2026 centres on the government’s vision, which believes that the security of Pakistan rests in the security of its citizens.

 The national security has been clearly explained in the new document, he said, adding that the policy articulates a citizen-centric framework, placing economic security at its core and seeking a secure and economically resilient Pakistan.